 E-mail: vit.machacek@cerge-ei.cz

-He works for think-tank IDEA since 2015.
-He obtained his Mgr. degree in 2016 on Institute of Economic Studies on Charles University in 2016. where he also study his Ph.D.
-Until 2018 he also worked as macroeconomics and finance analyst in Česká spořitelna.
-He focuses on economics of innocation, scientometrics and european integration.
+Vítek Macháček has worked at the Institute for Democracy & Economic Analysis (IDEA) since 2015.
+He obtained his Mgr. degree from the Institute of Economic Studies at Charles University in 2016, where he is currently pursuing his Ph.D.
+Until 2018, he also worked as a Macroeconomic and Finance Analyst at Česká spořitelna.
+Vitek‘s research interests include the Economics of Innovation, Scientometrics, and European Integration.

 Martin Srholec